MCWComputationalBiologyLab/BioModME/docs/index.rst

 Welcome to BioModME's documentation!
 ------------------------------------
-BioSysMod is an application that is meant to streamline building biological computational models.
+BioModME is an application that is meant to streamline building biological computational models.
 It is an all-in-one tool that allows the user to build a model, solve for its mathematical equations, and plot all relevant features.